Colby-hin/agentic-threat-hunter-dashboard/README.md

 **Dashboard**

-The threat hunting interface.
-An analyst types what they want investigated in plain language so no KQL required.
-That prompt goes to the backend, where the AI agent picks the log table, fields, and time range on its own before running anything. view of the current case load: total cases, how many are still open, how many are high-confidence, and cumulative AI cost across all hunts run so far.
+View of the current case load: total cases, how many are still open, how many are high-confidence, and cumulative AI cost across all hunts run so far.
 <img width="2546" height="1060" alt="image" src="https://github.com/user-attachments/assets/ed7736de-a7f0-4b70-ae31-b631f5a94dfc" />

 ---

 **Threat hunt search**

+The threat hunting interface.
+An analyst types what they want investigated in plain language, so no KQL is required.
+That prompt goes to the backend, where the AI agent picks the log table, fields, and time range on its own before running anything.
 <img width="1274" height="434" alt="image" src="https://github.com/user-attachments/assets/031f3488-297e-44dd-8fd1-92731d39ad1f" />

 ---